ianhudson87/437s-project-TRACKER/README.md

 in order to run the react-native app. go to the my-project folder and do npm start

 in oder to run the server. go to backend and do npm run dev

+in order to push backend to heroku go to main folder git push heroku master check logs using "heroku logs --tail"